MohamedAG2002/Ymir/README.md

 sudo make install
 ~~~

+## GUI: How To Build?
+As for the GUI version of Ymir, there's a little bit of work on your end.
+Specifically, you need to get GLFW as Ymir depends on it to create a window and such.
+Ymir also use GLAD and ImGui but you don't have to worry about those since Ymir handles them for you.
+Once you've installed GLFW and put it somewhere CMake can find, you only have to build Ymir and cross your fingers that nothing happens.
+If you get any linking errors make sure that you linked GLFW correctly and that CMake found it in the first place.
+However, if there are any issues then you can contact me directly on here or anywhere else I'm available.
+The same commands for compiling the CLI version should work for the GUI version as well.

 # Uses
 As mentioned before, Ymir has two versions you can use: the CLI version and the GUI version.
 Both offer the same functionality but both differ in visual terms.
 You can use either.
 Whatever suits you best.
 However, do keep in mind that the GUI version is naturally more bloated since it has to deal with GLFW, ImGui, and OpenGL.
 So if you do prefer something more lightweight but a little bit harder to work with then use the CLI version.
 But if you don't mind being a little heavy then use the GUI version.
 Below are examples of both versions.